gcrnet/gcrnet.github.io/_tutorials/Setup_Google_Drive.md

 **By the end of this tutorial you will know:**

-* How to setup Google Drive endpoint in Globus
+* How to setup Google Drive Guest Collection on Globus
-* How to troubleshoot the problems occurred while settingup the Google Drive.
+* How to troubleshoot the problems occurred while setting up the Guest Collection.
-* Types of authentications for settingup Google Drive endpoint.
+* Types of authentications for setting up a Guest Collection.

-To setup a Google Drive Guest collection, we need to follow the below steps.
+To setup a Google Drive Guest collection, we need to follow these steps.
 Login to your [globus account](#https://tinyurl.com/wvfyws) in order to setup the google drive end point. <br>
 Navigate to *endpoints* and search for _**"gcrNet DTN-Google-Drive"**_ and click on search icon. <br>
 <img  src = "/assets/img/tutorialsimages/Google_Drive_Globus_Connect/img_1.png" >
 Verify the _**"gcrNet DTN-Google-Drive"**_ endpoint and click on the left arrow <br>
 <img src="/assets/img/tutorialsimages/Google_Drive_Globus_Connect/img_2.png" >
-Since this is the first time you are trying to access the _**"gcrNet DTN-Google-Drive"**_ end point, globus requests for an authentication/Consent from the user.  <br>
+Since this is the first time you are trying to access the _**"gcrNet DTN-Google-Drive"**_ endpoint, globus requests for an authentication/Consent from the user.  <br>
 In order to continue with the authentication, click on _**“continue.”**_
 <img src = "/assets/img/tutorialsimages/Google_Drive_Globus_Connect/img_3.png" >
 Choose the type of identity you prefer to authenticate with the Globus to access the end point.<br>